Heartbeat Tour

 The Heartbeat Tour was the debut concert tour by singer-songwriter Jessie J in support of her debut studio album Who You Are (2011).
-The tour visited Europe, South America, Oceania and Asia.
+The tour visited Europe, South America, Oceania, North America, and Asia.

 Background

 The tour was announced on June 1, 2011, on London radio station Capital FM.
 General sale tickets for the Heartbeat Tour were released on June 3, 2011.
 She originally announced 11 UK dates, however, due to high demand, Jessie J added an extra London and Birmingham date to the tour.
 She announced the extra dates on Twitter, saying, "I just added a second London Hammersmith Apollo and Birmingham Academy date due to demand.#boyyyya".

 The international part of the tour was announced in September 2011 and was due to begin late February in Auckland, New Zealand.
 However, the show was cancelled a few days prior and therefore began in Brisbane, Australia on Thursday, March 1, 2011.
 During a TV talk show appearance in support of the Australian dates, she agreed to be sawed in half by local magician Sam Powers in his "Thin Model" sawing illusion.
 After Australia, the tour visited Malaysia, Indonesia and Singapore and returned to the UK for several major UK Festivals including the Isle of Wight Festival and the Wireless Festival.
 She also made an appearance at the 2012 Teenage Cancer Trust concert.